Techytobii/introduction-to-jenkins/README.md

 # Introduction to CI/CD

-Continuous Integrstion and Continuous Delivery is a set of best practices and methodologies that revolutionize the software development lifecycle by enhancing efficiency, reliabilty and speed.
+Continuous Integration and Continuous Delivery is a set of best practices and methodologies that revolutionize the software development lifecycle by enhancing efficiency, reliabilty and speed.
 CI/CD represents a seamless integration of automation and collaboration throughout the devlopment process, aiming to deliver high-quality software consistently and rapidly.

 ****************************************************